thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

   The thickness of the test cylinder was 5.00 mm measured with a calibrated micrometer.
-This is significantly thinner than the larger 'hockey-puck' cyclinders used at lower frequencies to limit high frequency attenuation.
+This is significantly thinner than the larger 'hockey-puck' cylinders used at lower frequencies to limit high frequency attenuation.

   Attenuation of water, α\ :sub:`w`, which is negligible at lower frequencies, must be accounted for at high frequencies.
 Attenuation of water is proportional to